Boom Clap: Live performances

 Charli XCX performed the song for the first time on The Fault in Our Stars Live Stream Event on 14 May 2014.
 She also performed the song at the 2014 MTV Video Music Awards pre-show on 24 August.
 The song was part of the setlist of Charli's first headlining concert tour Girl Power North America Tour.

 Charli XCX performed the song followed by "Break the Rules" at the 2014 MTV Europe Music Awards.
 She also performed the song along with "Break the Rules" at the American Music Awards of 2014; when she performed "Boom Clap" she wore a prom dress; after the song she performed her second song, removed her dress with another outfit underneath, and went wild at the show and destroyed parts of her set.
 She also performed the song on Saturday Night Live.

-Charli XCX performed the song in the 1989 World Tour with Taylor Swift in Toronto on 3 October 2015, and on the regular setlist of Crash: The Live Tour in 2022–2023.
+Charli XCX performed the song in the 1989 World Tour with Taylor Swift in Toronto on 3 October 2015,.